 9.21.
-In line with the provisions of the Planning (Listed Buildings and Conservation Areas) Act 1990, the Council will designate conservation areas and undertake reviews of existing designated areas.
+In line with the provisions of the Planning (Listed Buildings and Conservation Areas) Act 1990, the The Council is proposing to will designate conservation areas and undertake reviews of existing designated conservation areas.
+This process will be carried out separately from the Cheltenham Plan process.
 Conservation Area Character Appraisals and Conservation Area Management Plans will be reviewed and drafted, and a series of consultation exercises, including public meetings, will be undertaken in order to inform the Character Appraisals and associated Management Plans.

-Once finalised the Appraisals and Management Plans will be adopted by the Council as Supplementary Planning Documents (SPDs) in order to give the documents sufficient weight to inform decision making.
+Once finalised, the Appraisals and Management Plans will be adopted by the Council as Supplementary Planning Documents (SPDs) in order to give the documents sufficient weight to inform decision making.